 - 1. Prepares the College's Drug and Alcohol Abuse Prevention Program (DAAPP) for annual distribution to all employees. - 2.
 Publishes the Drug and Alcohol Policy and Procedures on the employee Portal page and established an annual email notification with a link to the online documents. - 3.
 Incorporates information about the Drug and Alcohol Policy and Procedures in New Employee Orientation. - 4.
-Offers an Employee Assistance Program (EAP), which includes drug and alcohol information, short-term counseling, and referrals. - 5.
-Notifies employees of their obligation to inform the Human Resources Department of any conviction of a criminal drug violation in the workplace (see below). - 6.
+Offers an Employee Assistance Program (EAP), which includes drug and alcohol information, short-term counseling, and referrals.

+- 5. Notifies employees of their obligation to inform the Human Resources Department of any conviction of a criminal drug violation in the workplace (see below). - 6.
 Maintains a process for notifying the contracting or granting agency within ten days of receiving notice that a covered employee has been convicted of a criminal drug violation that occurred while on the College's premises or while participating in a work-related activity.
-Conducts a thorough and timely assessment regarding internal consequences for such conviction.

-- 7. Reserves the right to search the person, vehicle, and/or personal property of employees when on College property and/or while on duty regardless of location, consistent with applicable law. - 8.
+Conducts a thorough and timely assessment regarding internal consequences for such conviction. - 7.
+Reserves the right to search the person, vehicle, and/or personal property of employees when on College property and/or while on duty regardless of location, consistent with applicable law. - 8.
 Establishes a separate file in the Human Resources Department where employee drug/alcohol information is maintained.
-The confidentiality of any medical issues discussed is protected as required by law, and this information will only be shared on a legitimate need-to-know basis or when required by law.

-Consistent with the Drug Free Workplace Act, employees are required to:

-- 1. Sign a Drug-Free Workplace Statement as a condition of employment. - 2.
+The confidentiality of any medical issues discussed is protected as required by law, and this information will only be shared on a legitimate need-to-know basis or when required by law. - 9.
+Consistent with the Drug Free Workplace Act, employees are required to: - 1.
+Sign a Drug-Free Workplace Statement as a condition of employment. - 2.
 Abide by all terms of the Drug and Alcohol Policy and Procedures. - 3.
 Notify the Human Resources Department in writing, within five calendar days after conviction of a criminal drug violation that occurred while on the College's premises or while participating in a work-related activity. - 4.
 Participate in the Employee Assistance Program and/or complete a treatment program, if required by the College as a condition of continued employment. - 5.
-Notify the immediate supervisor before work if the employee needs to take a prescribed or over-the-counter drug that may impair judgment or performance in any way.
-It is the employee's responsibility to use appropriate College procedures (i.e. request sick leave) if any use of legal drugs presents a safety risk.
-Any medical issues discussed will be kept in confidence according to legal requirements.
 The legal use of prescribed or over-the-counter drugs is permitted on the job only if it does not impair the employee's ability to perform the job effectively and in a safe manner, and that does not endanger the employee or others in the workplace or interfere with student learning or services.